2006 New Orleans Saints season: NFC Championship Game: at Chicago Bears

 Following their divisional win over the Eagles, the Saints flew to Soldier Field for their very first NFC Championship Game, where they took on the top-seeded Chicago Bears.
 In the first quarter, New Orleans trailed early with Bears kicker Robbie Gould getting a 19-yard field goal for the only score of the period.
 In the second quarter, the Saints continued to trail as Gould gave Chicago a 43-yard and a 23-yard field goal, while RB Thomas Jones got a 2-yard touchdown run.
 New Orleans managed to get some momentum for the second half as quarterback Drew Brees completed a 13-yard touchdown pass to rookie WR Marques Colston.
 In the third quarter, the Saints started to get more momentum as Brees completed an 88-yard touchdown pass to rookie RB Reggie Bush to make the score 16–14.
-However, that was as close as the Saints got, as the Bears took over the game with safety when Brees was called for intentional grounding while in his own end zone, followed in the fourth quarter by Chicago quarterback Rex Grossman completing a 33-yard touchdown pass to WR Bernard Berrian, Bears RB Cedric Benson scoring on a 12-yard touchdown run, and Jones wrapping up the game with a 15-yard touchdown run.
+However, that was as close as the Saints got, as the Bears took over the rest of the game, scoring 23 unanswered points.
+Brees was called for intentional grounding while in his own end zone, giving Chicago a safety and making the score 18-14 in favor of the Bears.
+In the fourth quarter, Chicago quarterback Rex Grossman completed a 33-yard touchdown pass to WR Bernard Berrian, Bears RB Cedric Benson scored a 12-yard touchdown run, and Jones wrapped up the game with a 15-yard touchdown run.

-Pundits felt that the New Orleans' loss was the fact that they were a "dome" team and were forced to play in snowy conditions while committing five turnovers (three lost fumbles, an interception, and one on downs).
+Pundits felt that the New Orleans' loss was that they were a "dome" team and were forced to play in snowy conditions while committing five turnovers (three lost fumbles, an interception, and one on downs).

 With the loss, the Saints season ended with an overall record of 11–7.
+This is the last time until the 2020 season in which the Saints meet the Bears in the playoffs.